adamnemecek/WebMIDIKit/README.md

 The original MIDI standard is extremely unwieldy, it's over 900 pages and I'm not sure it's ever been implemented in it's entirety.'

+* one of the main issues of the coremidi api is the confusion of reference types and value types

+*

 WebMIDI

 #Documentation